Studying Drowsiness Detection Performance while Driving through Scalable Machine Learning Models using Electroencephalography: Introduction

 \section{Introduction}

 Drowsiness is defined as a person's tendency to fall asleep.
-This situation is especially critical in driving scenarios, where the dangerous combination of driving and sleepiness commonly happens.
-Particularly, the National Highway Traffic Safety Administration (NHTSA) reported between 2013 and 2019 a total of 5~593 fatalities in motor vehicle crashes involving drowsy drivers.
-In 2017, exclusively in the USA, 91~000 police-reported crashes involved drowsy drivers, which led to about 50~000 people being injured \cite{iii-drowsy-driving}.
+This situation is especially critical in driving scenarios, where the dangerous combination of driving and sleepiness commonly happens \cite{Kamran2019}.
+Particularly, the National Highway Traffic Safety Administration (NHTSA) reported between 2013 and 2019 a total of 5~{.}593 fatalities in motor vehicle crashes involving drowsy drivers.
+In 2017, exclusively in the USA, 91~{.}000 police-reported crashes involved drowsy drivers, which led to about 50~{.}000 people being injured \cite{iii-drowsy-driving}.

-In the past years, drowsiness assessment has become a topic of interest among researchers.
+In the past years, drowsiness assessment has become a topic of interest for researchers.
 In this sense, cognitive neuroscience, the area of knowledge responsible for studying the nervous system that supports mental functions \cite{neurobiology-Shepherd}, including drowsiness, has proposed different techniques for its quantification \cite{drowsiness-assessment-techniques}.
-The first ones are based on monitoring subjects' behavior such as facial expression, heart rate, and yawning in order to assess drowsiness.
+The first ones are based on monitoring subjects' behavior such as facial expressions, heart rate, and yawning in order to assess drowsiness.
 Although these techniques represent an advance in safety, they have significant limitations since they produce false positives and false negatives, not always being able to measure attributes related to fatigue or drowsiness.

 Next, solutions based on self-assessment with scales emerged.
-This technique consists in asking the subject how drowsy he/she has felt in the last minutes.
-Examples of this technique are the Karolinska Sleepiness Scale (KSS) \cite{KSS} and the NASA Task Load Index (NASA-TLX) \cite{NASA-TLX}.
-However, the main drawback of these methods is the inclusion of subjectivity in their self-evaluation.
-Hence, the need to objectively quantify the sleepiness of an individual arises.
-For this reason, neurophysiological tests have been developed, based on monitoring the patient's brain signals to precisely identify drowsiness.
+This technique{approach} consists in asking subjects to describe how drowsy they felt in the last{previous} minutes.
+Examples of this technique{these tests} are the Karolinska Sleepiness Scale (KSS) \cite{KSS} and the NASA Task Load Index (NASA-TLX) \cite{NASA-TLX}.
+However, the main drawback of these methods is the inclusion of subjectivity in their self-evaluation{this self-evaluation process introduces a subjectivity factor that represents the main drawback of these methods}.
+Thus, the need to objectively quantify the sleepiness of an individual arises.
+For this reason, neurophysiological tests have been developed, based on monitoring the patient's{patients'} brain signals to precisely identify drowsiness.